ioulian/frontend-workflow/README.md

 Before creating a build, you should update the following files/settings:

 - 1: Everything under `"config"` key in `package.json`.
 See table below.
-- 2: Supported browsers can be changes under `"browserslist"` key in `package.json`.
+- 2: Supported browsers can be changed under `"browserslist"` key in `package.json`.
 - 3: Add an app icon in `src/favicon.png`.
 The build will create all possible icons for your app (iOS, Android, Browsers, ...).
-You should use a high enough resolution, minimum of 256x256px.
+You should use a high enough resolution, minimum of 256x256px (preferably 1024x1024px).

 | Name                | Type      | Default                               | Description                                                             |
 | ------------------- | --------- | ------------------------------------- | ----------------------------------------------------------------------- |